SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 ## Exercise 1.2 Create an SAP Fiori Elements-Based Application

 An Fiori elements (FE) app is an application that leverages SAPUI5, its controls, and its model view controller (MVC) concepts.
 As opposed to a plain UI5 or freestyle UI5 app, where one has all the views and controllers as part of one's projects, most of the code of an FE app is outside of the project, managed centrally be the FE team.
-The code inside one's project only references these central components, which take care of creating the UI according to the latest SAP Fiori design guidelines and cover all the controller logic for you out of the box.
+The code inside one's project only references these central components, which take care of creating the UI according to the latest SAP Fiori design guidelines and covers all the controller logic for you out of the box.
 The UI can be influenced by OData annotations.
-They determine, for example, which properties of an OData service make up the columns of a table, which displays the content of the service.
+They determine, for example, which properties of an OData service make up the columns of a table which displays the content of the service.

 ### Generate the UI with an SAP Fiori Elements Template

-1. In Bussines Application Studio, invoke the Command Pallete (```View -> Command Palette``` or ```Cmd+Shift+P```) and choose ```Fiori: Open Application Generator```.
+1. In Bussines Application Studio, invoke the Command Pallete (```View -> Find Command``` or ```Cmd+Shift+P```) and choose ```Fiori: Open Application Generator```.

   	![appgen](../ex1/images/01_02_0010.png)